Just the one milonga tonight, honest …

 I really didn’t think I’d make it, but dance is energising, so …

 Maldita is at once heaven and hell.
 Heaven because it’s a dreamy place to dance; hell because there is so little opportunity to do so.
 A solid 90% of the people there are non-dancing tourists bussed in to listen to the band and watch the tango.
-We’re going to be in a lot of Facebook videos; I’m thinking of adding tango performance dancer to my CV.
+I’m going to be in a lot of Facebook videos; I’m thinking of adding tango performance dancer to my CV.

 The music is absolutely fantastic, both the live band and the DJ.
 Laura said that not that many people dance to the band as they find the music unpredictable, but I didn’t find that a problem at all, perhaps because it’s more manageable when dancing slowly.